About 6 months ago, I wrote this article: Post-Corona Trends: Life After COVID-19.

 But, in the weeks that followed my initial post, more data on Covid-19 came in.
 With hindsight it’s clear that Covid-19 wasn’t as deadly as many feared.
 In fact, it’s not even in the same ballpark.

 What follows below is my updated take on Covid-19.
 I realise the points here aren’t particularly new, but I wanted to write this update because I don’t want to play any part – however small – in perpetuating hysteria and a ‘new normal’ of disproportionate fear, snitching, and tyranny.

 Flattening the curve

 Early on in the Covid-19 pandemic the emphasis was on ‘flattening the curve’.
 Measures to prevent the spread of the virus – social distancing, working from home, avoiding social gatherings, and eventually stay at home orders (lockdowns) – would avoid completely overwhelming the health system.

 It was argued that without these measures doctors would have to make heart-wrenching triage decisions.
 Compound growth would lead to a sharp spike in cases and people would very quickly be dying in hospital corridors for lack of resources to treat them all.

 “For an uncontrolled epidemic, we predict critical care bed capacity would be exceeded as early as the second week in April, with an eventual peak in ICU or critical care bed demand that is over 30 times greater than the maximum supply in both [the UK and the USA].
 The aim of mitigation is to reduce the impact of an epidemic by flattening the curve, reducing peak incidence and overall deaths.”

 At the time, it seemed most people were fully behind these measures to flatten the curve.
 Although unprecedented, policies such as lockdowns would buy the health system precious time and save thousands of lives.
-It was truly inspiring to see ordinarily bureaucratic organisations spring into action and make use of this time to, for example, construct the NHS Nightingale hospitals in mere days.
+It was impressive to see ordinarily bureaucratic organisations spring into action and make use of this time to, for example, construct the NHS Nightingale hospitals in mere days.